Exploring the potential of FCC-hh to search for particles from $B$ mesons: Comparison of different locations

-From the table, we see that among the experiments the strongest potential have the mid-$\eta$ experiments.
-Given the ratio $N_{B,\text{FCC-hh}}/N_{B,\text{LHC}} \simeq 30$, the number of events at the mid-$\eta$ experiments exceeds the number of events at MATHUSLA@CMS by a factor of 100, which results in an order of magnitude improvement in the sensitivity at the lower bound.
-Compared to these experiments, FACET@FCC has similar $\epsilon_{\text{geom}}$, but much higher $\gamma$ factor, which strongly suppresses the number of events.
-ANUBIS has comparable mean $\gamma$ factor, but very small geometric acceptance.
+ANUBIS has mean $\gamma$ factor comparable to MATHUSLA and mid-$\eta$, but very small geometric acceptance.
 The sensitivities of ANUBIS@FCC and FACET@FCC are comparable to MATHUSLA@CMS, for which the reduction in $N_{B}$ is compensated by the geometry of the experiment.
 Finally, MATHUSLA@FCC is competitive with the mid-$\eta$ experiments in the number of events, might have potentially lower background due to the rock shielding, but be very expensive in construction.

-\subsection{Numeric calculations}
+\subsubsection{Numeric calculations}

 To extend the analytic estimates made in Sec.~\ref{sec:analytic-estimates} by adding the contribution from decays of $D$ mesons and $W$ bosons, estimating the upper bound, and the maximal probed mass, we calculate the sensitivity numerically.
 The number of events is